Consumer credit marketing

 There are two main types of consumer credit: instalment credit and revolving credit.
 Lenders have a legal obligation to observe the relevant regulations and responsible lending practices in all aspects of the lender–debtor relationship.
 Lenders also have a responsibility to ensure that their advertisements, for example, include all the information that must be disclosed to consumers under the Finnish Consumer Protection Act.

 We work together with the Finnish Competition and Consumer Authority to ensure the legality of consumer credit marketing and credit agreements.
-Regional State Administrative Agencies also keep a register of lenders and peer-to-peer loan brokers.

 We can report lenders who fail to react to our warnings about non-conformances in their marketing practices to the Finnish Competition and Consumer Authority.
 The Finnish Competition and Consumer Authority can order a lender to discontinue an unlawful practice or risk being fined.